cosmos/sdk-tutorials/academy/2-main-concepts/protobuf.md

 <HighlightBox type="synopsis">

-Let's take a closer look at Protobuf.
+Protobuf is a data serialization method.
+Developers use it to describe message formats.
+There is a lot of internal communication within a Cosmos app and Protobuf is central to how it's done.

 Before diving into the section a look at the following sections is recommended:

 * [Messages](./messages.md)
 * [Modules](./modules.md)